What is a Cataract?

 Glare: this causes difficulty with seeing in bright lights, with night driving and can cause multiple images from one eye or halos around bright lights.

 Change in glasses prescription: the changes in the lens can alter how it focuses light, which in turn changes the required glasses prescription.
 In the early stages the vision might be improved by seeing your optometrist and changing the glasses lens.
-However, if the required lens has to be changed fairly frequently (e.g. again after 6-9 months) cataract surgery may be appropriate.
+However, if the required lens has to be changed fairly frequently (for example every 6-9 months) cataract surgery may be appropriate.

 What are the Main Causes of Cataract?